ibrahim-maaniu/ibrahim-maaniu.github.io/_posts/3cx/2025-03-20-install_3cx_in_debian.md

 #### **Apt Update error: `Mirror sync in progress?`**
 Most of what I saw searching through online for quick fixes on this was, "Just wait a few minutes or hours and try again."

-Didn't really have time to just wait for that to work.
-So went around checking ways.
-Found one even though I had to put them together.
+Waited 20 minutes before trying to update apt sources again, did not work.
+And then waited 12+ hours before trying again.
+Did not work.
+So the method I came up with was to download the package and install it manually.

 Cooked up a oneliner just for this issue:
 ```bash